MEET OUR BOARD MEMBERS

 RUN WOMEN RUN’S BOARD OF DIRECTORS SETS POLICY FOR THE ORGANIZATION.

-Vice President: Mehry Mohseni is a native San Diegan who grew up in Encinitas and graduated from Carlsbad High School.
+Board Member: Mehry Mohseni is a native San Diegan who grew up in Encinitas and graduated from Carlsbad High School.
 She then graduated magna cum laude from California State University, Long Beach where she received her Bachelor’s degree in Psychology and a minor in Child Development and Family Studies.
 During her undergraduate degree, Mehry worked as a pre-school Teacher’s Assistant and as a visitation supervisor for families affected by domestic violence.
 After graduation, Mehry became a Program Assistant for the National Family Justice Center Alliance.
 In this role, she consulted communities and multi-disciplinary service providers throughout the nation on providing coordinated services for victims of domestic violence, child abuse, sexual assault and elder abuse.
 Mehry next obtained her Juris Doctorate from California Western School of Law.
 She served as Vice President of the Public Interest Law Foundation, Secretary of the Women’s Law Caucus, and Community Chair of the Child, Family and Elder Law Society.
 She clerked for San Diego Superior Court, Juvenile Division judges, handling research on various juvenile dependency and delinquency matters.
 She also clerked for San Diego County Counsel, Juvenile Dependency Division where she represented Child Welfare Services on numerous dependency matters.
 Mehry was the 2018 recipient of the C. Hugh Friedman New Attorney award from Lawyers Club of San Diego.
 She currently serves as Co-Chair of the Nominations and Endorsements Committee for Lawyers Club of San Diego and as Secretary on the Board of Directors for local non-profit Free to Thrive.
-She is a current participant of the 2019 Planned Parenthood Power Academy and was a 2016 Fellow of the San Diego Leadership Alliance.
+She was a participant of the 2019 Planned Parenthood Power Academy and was a 2016 Fellow of the San Diego Leadership Alliance.

 Board Member: Carol Kim serves as the political director at San Diego Building & Construction Trades Council.
 The daughter of Korean immigrant parents, she is a UCLA graduate who began her career as a classroom teacher in an inner city school in Los Angeles, where she also coordinated a fine arts program and was the lead teacher of an after-school program for at-risk boys.
 Her years as a teacher were followed by several more working in HIV prevention, serving high-risk groups that included active and recovering substance users, adolescents in the foster care and judicial systems, LGBT communities, as well as communities of color.
-Carolalso provided training on HIV and related topics for public health nurses, community service providers, and teacher candidates.
+Carol also provided training on HIV and related topics for public health nurses, community service providers, and teacher candidates.
 This led to eight years as a research associate for an education nonprofit, working with schools and school districts in San Diego and throughout the state of California to provide effective programs that support health, safety, and well-being for students in public schools, and to develop career and technical education opportunities for young people in partnership with community colleges.
-Carol was a candidate for San Diego City Council, District 6, in 2014.
+Carol was a candidate for San Diego City Council, District 6, in 2014

-Board Member (Leadership Development): Katherine McGrath is an Assistant United States Attorney for the Southern District of California.
+Katherine McGrath is an Assistant United States Attorney for the Southern District of California.
 She graduated from the University of Pennsylvania and earned her law degree from the University of California, Berkeley School of Law (Boalt Hall).
 Katherine is also a member of the Lawyers Club of San Diego, the San Diego Young Democrats, the Welsh Inn of Court, and the Penn Club of San Diego.

 Nora E. Vargas serves as the vice president of community & government relations for Planned Parenthood of the Pacific Southwest.
 In her role, she is responsible for leading the development and implementation of the vision and strategy for the agency’s Community and Government Relations department.
 In addition, she oversees the day-to-day operation of the agency’s political organization, Planned Parenthood Action Fund of the Pacific Southwest, including its Issues Campaigns and Political Action Committee.